nxrighthere/NanoSockets/README.md

 `UDP.SetNonBlocking(Socket socket)` sets a non-blocking I/O mode for a socket.
 Returns status with a result.

 `UDP.Poll(Socket socket, long timeout)` determines the status of a socket and waiting if necessary before receiving.
 The timeout parameter may be specified in milliseconds to control polling duration.
-If a timeout of 0 is specified, this function will return immediately if a socket is not ready for receiving.
-Otherwise, it will return 1.
+If a timeout of 0 is specified, this function will return immediately.
+If the time limit expired it will return 0.
+If a socket is ready for receiving it will return 1.
+Otherwise, it will return < 0 if an error occurred.

 `UDP.Send(Socket socket, ref Address address, byte[] buffer, int bufferLength)` sends a message to the specified address of a receiver.
 The address parameter can be set to `IntPtr.Zero` if a socket is connected to an address.
 A pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.
 Returns the total number of bytes sent, which can be less than the number indicated by the buffer length.
 Otherwise, it will return < 0 if an error occurred.